typhoon-php/typhoon/README.md

-# PHP Extended Type System • Type
+# Typhoon Type

-Collection of value objects that represent the types of PHP Extended Type System.
+Collection of value objects that represent the extended PHP type system.
 All the types are inspired by popular PHP static analysis tools: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).

 This library will never have any dependencies.
 Once full and stable, it might be proposed as a [PSR](https://www.php-fig.org/psr/) or [PER](https://www.php-fig.org/per/).